 In reviewing your model, you need to think differently.
 How do you defend against low cost disrupters?
 How do you address shifts in the basis for competition?
 Are there adjacent markets, an underserved or not served constituency?
 How can you disruptively exploit new markets or technologies?
 Can you learn from markets in other countries or different industries?
 Do you have something you could sell to your competitors?
+Are there fashionable, important or existential factors like inclusivity, diversity, sustainability, or global warming that help or hinder your journey towards your objectives?
+Have you considered all of your stakeholders?
 Nothing should be off the table in your exploration of permanent reinvention.

-Whatever size you are, within your approach you should be planning for an enterprise scale business.
+Whatever size you are, within your approach you should be planning for an enterprise scale business without enterprise level overheads.
 You need to deploy your proprietary assets and look to create superior capabilities.
-You should be out-investing the competition and looking at ways to better serve your customers.
+You should be out-investing the competition, designing better products and services, and looking at new ways to serve your customers.
 And to do that you’ll need to attract the best talent.

 Processes and Flows